Last Updated on October 10, 2023 by Editorial Team

 Listed here are the commonly used fraction manipulatives for beginners and students studying at various levels of education.
 Each one is different in approach to application and offers a variety of operations to learn and master.

 Fraction tiles and circles made using magnetic material do not fit until these are used in the right combinations.
 Thus, this manipulation pushes the mind to visualize the fractions.
 From 1/12, 1/11 onwards going up to the whole number 1, this is one of the fraction manipulatives that help build a solid ground for the concept building and its application.

 2 .
 Hand2Mind Rainbow Fraction Measuring Cups

-The Rainbow fraction measuring cups come in a system where each colour represents a fraction, starting with pink representing a half, orange a third and so forth.
+The Rainbow fraction measuring cups come in a system where each color represents a fraction, starting with pink representing a half, orange a third, and so forth.
 It brings an exciting activity book along to put these to good use, and you can also dabble in a little bit of light baking with your child.
-If this does not keep them entertained while learning fractions, what wil
+If this does not keep them entertained while learning fractions, what will?

 3. Carson Dellosa Fraction Flash Cards

 These fun hands-on resources are an excellent way to introduce your child to both whole numbers and fractions.
 This set of 54 flashcards provides an easy representation of fractions and also helps the child develop decision-making, critical thinking, turn-taking, and other skills.